npmitchell/tubular/docs/docs/source/index.rst

 	tubi.plotTimeAvgVelocities(options)

-At this point, we encourage you to explore the analysis methods available, depending on your goals.
-For example, we can compute divergence and curl of the velocity fields.
+6. We finally interpret the dynamics by computing signatures of motion and integrated deformation maps.
+This computations need not be performed in order.
+We compute divergence and curl of the velocity fields:

 	tubi.helmholtzHodge() ;